eraofchaos/eraofchaos.github.io/units/Wood Elf.md

  **talk3:** Killing done properly can be graceful, even elegant.

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94203

- **Name:** Grand Elf
+ **Awaking Name:** Grand Elf

- **Description:** The birds in the forest are her eyes, the flying arrows are her call and the natural blessing makes a perfect presentation on them.
+ **Awaking Description:** The birds in the forest are her eyes, the flying arrows are her call and the natural blessing makes a perfect presentation on them.
 They are the noble hunters who represent the will of the great forest, the Grand Elves of Tulalyon!